medoidai/skrobot/README.md

 ### Why does exists?

-It can help a Data Scientist / Machine Learning Engineer:
+It can help Data Scientists and Machine Learning Engineers:

 * to keep track of his/her modelling experiments / tasks
 * to automate the repetitive (and boring) stuff when designing modelling pipelines